-Welcome to The Pullman Messenger.
-We believe the Magazine will fill the information void around the Pullman National Monument with exciting, newsworthy content about the Monument and the surrounding Greater Roseland and Rosemoor communities.
+Dr.HughesWelcome to the 2023 winter issue of The Pullman Messenger.
+The intended purpose of the Magazine is to fill the information void around the Pullman National Historic Park and to provide accurate information with exciting, newsworthy content about Chicago’s first National Park Service site, and the surrounding Greater Roseland and Rosemoor communities.

 For decades, countless accounts of Pullman history have been written but, almost without exception, through a singular lens.
 Articles seen through that lens seldom include accurate African American perspectives, nor many of the singularly significant contributions made by black Americans.
+Through THE PULLMAN MESSENGER, we intend to rectify that.
+This publication will enable us to raise what has been a musted voice.

 As managing editor, frequently, I will contribute articles or commentary with a cultural economic development (CED), focus.
 I believe it is important because it is occurring in our community right now and no one else is writing about it.

 According to one authoritative source, Arts Wisconsin, “there is no conventional, or standard, definition for cultural economic development, but, most often, it is considered to be economic development activity that emphasizes artistic and cultural partners participation in the planning and implementation of the effort.” (n.d.).
-Delaney (2004) argues that the interface between a community’s arts and cultural interests and its economic development interests are “particularly fertile ground for shaping a community’s future because of the unique combination of complementary talents, strengths and assets that can be assembled” (p.
-3) Once blighted ethnic and urban communities that are a part of the south lakefront region are rapidly emerging as culturally based CED meccas.
+Delaney (2004) argues that the interface between a community’s arts and cultural interests and its economic development interests are “particularly fertile ground for shaping a community’s future because of the unique combination of complementary talents, strengths and assets that can be assembled, (p.
+3).
+Once blighted ethnic and urban communities that are a part of the south lakefront region are rapidly emerging as culturally based CED meccas.

 Two south lakefront region communities that were the focus of a major research study also reflect this trend.
-They were Bronzeville and the Pullman community, specifically the northern end of the Pullman district, whose population is 93 percent African American.
+They were Bronzeville and the Pullman community, specifically the northern end of the Pullman district, whose population is 96 percent African American.

 Dr. Lyn Hughes, Founder